android-password-store/docs/docs/intro.md

 # Introduction

-This site serves as a collection of documentation related to **Android Password Store**, neatly categorized based on who it is geared towards.
 Check the sidebar on the left for the currently available pages.

 ## Licensing